-Students will write an essay in which they bring the reader to a greater understanding of their chosen topic by considering it through analogy.
-Their goal is to use an analogy to help the reader view something that is unfamiliar or complex by looking at it beside something that is familiar or simple.
+Students will write an essay in which they bring the reader to a greater understanding of their chosen topic by considering it through comparison.
+Their goal is to use a comparison to help the reader gain a new or better understanding of the subject.
 Students will utilize the writing process as they write their essays.
-The assignment will have particular parameters and requirements specified at the onset of the project.

 - Write informative/explanatory texts to examine and convey complex ideas, concepts, and information clearly and accurately through the effective selection, organization, and analysis of content.
-(CCSS.ELA-Literacy.W.11-12.2) - Introduce a topic; organize complex ideas, concepts, and information so that each new element builds on what precedes it to create a unified whole; include formatting (e.g., headings), graphics (e.g., figures, tables), and multimedia when useful to aiding comprehension.
+(CCSS.ELA-Literacy.W.11-12.2) - o Introduce a topic; organize complex ideas, concepts, and information so that each new element builds on what precedes it to create a unified whole; include formatting (e.g., headings), graphics (e.g., figures, tables), and multimedia when useful to aiding comprehension.
 (CCSS.ELA-Literacy.W.11-12.2a) - Develop the topic thoroughly by selecting the most significant and relevant facts, extended definitions, concrete details, quotations, or other information and examples appropriate to the audience's knowledge of the topic.
 (CCSS.ELA-Literacy.W.11-12.2b) - Use appropriate and varied transitions and syntax to link the major sections of the text, create cohesion, and clarify the relationships among complex ideas and concepts.
 (CCSS.ELA-Literacy.W.11-12.2c) - Use precise language and domain-specific vocabulary, and techniques such as metaphor, simile, and analogy to manage the complexity of the topic.
 (CCSS.ELA-Literacy.W.11-12.2d) - Establish and maintain a formal style and objective tone while attending to the norms and conventions of the discipline in which they are writing.
 (CCSS.ELA-Literacy.W.11-12.2e) - Provide a concluding statement or section that follows from and supports the information or explanation presented (e.g., articulating implications or the significance of the topic).
-(CCSS.ELA-Literacy.W.11-12.2f)

-- Produce clear and coherent writing in which the development, organization, and style are appropriate to task, purpose, and audience.
+(CCSS.ELA-Literacy.W.11-12.2f) - Produce clear and coherent writing in which the development, organization, and style are appropriate to task, purpose, and audience.
 (CCSS.ELA-Literacy.W.11-12.4) - Develop and strengthen writing as needed by planning, revising, editing, rewriting, or trying a new approach, focusing on addressing what is most significant for a specific purpose and audience.
-(CCSS.ELA-Literacy.W.11-12.5)

-• Use technology, including the Internet, to produce, publish, and update individual or shared writing products in response to ongoing feedback, including new arguments or information.
+(CCSS.ELA-Literacy.W.11-12.5) - Use technology, including the Internet, to produce, publish, and update individual or shared writing products in response to ongoing feedback, including new arguments or information.
 (CCSS.ELA-Literacy.W.11-12.6)